Politics of Myanmar: SPDC era

 The former head of state was Senior General Than Shwe who held the title of "Chairman of the State Peace and Development Council".
 His appointed prime minister was Khin Nyunt until 19 October 2004, when he was forcibly deposed in favour of Gen. Soe Win.
 Almost all cabinet offices are held by military officers.

 US and European government sanctions against the military government, combined with consumer boycotts and shareholder pressure organised by Free Burma activists, have succeeded in forcing most western corporations to withdraw from Burma.
 However, some western oil companies remain due to loopholes in the sanctions.
 For example, the French oil company TotalEnergies and the American oil company Chevron continue to operate the Yadana natural gas pipeline from Burma to Thailand.
 TotalEnergies (formerly TotalFinaElf) is the subject of a lawsuit in French and Belgian courts for alleged complicity in human rights abuses along the gas pipeline.
 Before it was acquired by Chevron, Unocal settled a similar lawsuit for a reported multimillion-dollar amount.
 Asian businesses, such as Daewoo, continue to invest in Burma, particularly in natural resource extraction.

 The United States and European clothing and shoe industry became the target of Free Burma activists for buying from factories in Burma that were wholly or partly owned by the government or the military.
 Many stopped sourcing from Burma after protests, starting with Levi Strauss in 1992.
-From 1992 to 2003, Free Burma activists successfully forced dozens of clothing and shoe companies to stop sourcing from Burma.
+From 1992 to 2003, Free Burma advocates successfully forced dozens of clothing and shoe companies to stop sourcing from Burma.
 These companies included Eddie Bauer, Liz Claiborne, Macy's, J. Crew, JoS.
 A. Banks, Children's Place, Burlington Coat Factory, Wal-Mart, and Target.
 The US government banned all imports from Burma as part of the "Burmese Freedom and Democracy Act" of 2003.
 Sanctions have been criticised for their adverse effects on the civilian population.
 However, Burmese democracy movement leader Aung San Suu Kyi has repeatedly credited sanctions for putting pressure on the ruling military regime.

 Human Rights Watch and Amnesty International have documented egregious human rights abuses by the military government.
-Civil liberties are severely restricted.
+Civil liberties were severely restricted.
 Human Rights Defenders and Promoters, formed in 2002 to raise awareness among the people of Burma about their human rights, claims that on 18 April 2007, several of its members were met by approximately a hundred people led by a local USDA Secretary U Nyunt Oo and beaten up.
 The HRDP believes that this attack was condoned by the authorities.